Bull & Bear

 Bull Case

-Bull's price target: $245 (12-18 months).
-SOTP method - USPI $20B (10x $2.0B EBITDA), Hospital Operations $16B (6.3x $2.5B EBITDA), Conifer $1.5B (7.5x $200M EBITDA), less $10.3B net debt and ~$2B NCI capitalization burden ≈ $25B equity / ~85M post-buyback diluted shares ≈ $245.
-Cross-checked against sell-side $240 consensus.
-Disconfirming signal: USPI same-facility revenue growth below 5% for two consecutive quarters - the moat thesis breaks and USPI no longer earns a premium to SGRY.
+Bull SOTP scenario: ~$245 (12-18 months).
+USPI $20B (10x $2.0B EBITDA), Hospital Operations $16B (6.3x $2.5B EBITDA), Conifer $1.5B (7.5x $200M EBITDA), less $10.3B net debt and ~$2B NCI capitalization burden ≈ $25B equity / ~85M post-buyback diluted shares ≈ $245.
+Cross-checks against sell-side $240 consensus.
+Disconfirming signal: USPI same-facility revenue growth below 5% for two consecutive quarters — the moat thesis breaks and USPI no longer earns a premium to SGRY.

 Bear Case

-Bear's downside target: $135 (12-18 months).
-SOTP on stressed FY26E - USPI $13.6B (7x $1.95B EBITDA, NCI haircut), Hospital $11.0B (5x $2.2B EBITDA post-EPTC + partial OBBBA), Conifer $1.0B (5x $200M post-CommonSpirit), less ~$14B net debt and NCI = $11.6B equity / 87M shares ≈ $133, rounded to $135.
-Cross-checked against the 52-week low of $137.
-Cover signal: USPI same-facility growth holding 6%+ through Q4 2026 AND public closure of the SEC enforcement matter without action AND OBBBA implementation slipping past 2028.
+Bear SOTP scenario: ~$135 (12-18 months).
+Stressed FY26E — USPI $13.6B (7x $1.95B EBITDA, NCI haircut), Hospital $11.0B (5x $2.2B EBITDA post-EPTC + partial OBBBA), Conifer $1.0B (5x $200M post-CommonSpirit), less ~$14B net debt and NCI = $11.6B equity / 87M shares ≈ $133, rounded to $135.
+Cross-checks against the 52-week low of $137.
+Refuting signal: USPI same-facility growth holding 6%+ through Q4 2026 AND public closure of the SEC enforcement matter without action AND OBBBA implementation slipping past 2028.

 The Real Debate